Strong Coupling Constant Determination from the new CTEQ-TEA Global QCD Analysis: Uncertainty estimation: tolerances

 Furthermore, we expect that clustering a pair of inconsistent experiments increases the DT interval.
 Conversely, splitting an inconsistent experiment into two or more clusters may reduce the DT interval.
 The reason is that the DT measures the change in the $\chi^2_E$ compared to its value at the best fit.
 When an experiment $E$ is in a disagreement, the change in its $\chi^2_E$ is steep and often nonlinear.
 When inconsistent experiments are combined, their combined change may be much slower than for each one individually, resulting in a larger DT error.
 On the other hand, an internal inconsistency of a data set may be obviated by dividing this data set into incompatible parts, which may reduce the DT error.

 Figure~\ref{fig:unc-summary} summarizes this behavior by showing the DT uncertainty at 68\% CL and 90\% CL for the CT25prel baseline data comprised of 52 published data sets.
-In addition to the GT uncertainty, corresponding to one cluster containing all data, we show the DT uncertainty for 52 published data sets, as well as for alternative clusters detailed in Sec.~\ref{sec:reclustering}.
+In addition to the GT uncertainty, corresponding to one cluster containing all data, we show the DT uncertainty for 52 published data sets, as well as for alternative clusters (both supersets and subsets) detailed in Sec.~\ref{sec:reclustering}.

 The figure makes it obvious that the DT uncertainty changes depending on the clustering procedure.
+Specifically:

-When data are split into a large number of clusters (1000 in Fig.~\ref{fig:unc-summary}), the DT uncertainty can be essentially zero, as it becomes very likely that a few outlier data points somewhere in the data sample will lead to a very tight DT constraint on $\alpha_s(M_Z)$.
+When all experiments are combined, the dynamical tolerance reduces to the global one.
+When data are split into a large number of clusters (1000 in Fig.~\ref{fig:unc-summary}), the DT uncertainty essentially reduces to the $\Delta \chi^2=1$ uncertainty, when a single data point (degree of freedom) controls the allowed parameter displacement.